-This tab helps you determine the total startup cost for your aquaculture operation and additional costs related to bottom stabilization and will help you calculate annual depreciation expenses for your equipment.
-Yellow cells are again used to indicate where you should input information that will be used in the resulting calculations.
+This tab helps you determine the total startup cost for your aquaculture business and will help you calculate annual depreciation expenses for your equipment.
+Yellow cells are again used to indicate where you should place information that will be used in the resulting calculations.
 The worksheet is divided into two sections.
-Section One is for items required to produce shellfish while Section Two includes optional items.
+The upper section is for items required to produce shellfish while the second includes optional items.
 Optional items are not required for production, but could be used for future expansion.
 If you do not need to purchase an item listed in the spreadsheet put a "0" in the Quantity column next to that item.
 Additional rows are provided to add other equipment specific to your operation.

-Column A - Item: Space has been provided at the bottom to enter additional items needed in your operation that are not currently listed.
+Column A - Item: Space has been provided at the bottom of the list to enter additional items needed in your operation that are not currently listed.
+Expand as needed to describe your business or as it expands.